KROOF - Kranzberg Forest Roof Project - Interactions between beech and spruce in relation to drought

 The transect consists of seven sites with triplets (pure stand of spruce or beech and mixed stand of beech-spruce, and pine or beech and mixed stand of beech-spruce) from humid southeastern Bavaria to dry northwestern Bavaria, ranging from colline to submontane with comparable soil properties, with mean growing season temperatures of 13.8 -14.0 °C and mean seasonal precipitation of 310 -780 mm.
 The precipitation gradient provides ideal conditions for hypothesis analysis with respect to water availability as a driving factor.
 The triplet plots are comparable in terms of location and stand age, fully stocked, single-layered, and located in spatial proximity to each other.
 (Pretzsch et al. 2014)

-Kranzberger Forst (longitude: 11° 39′ 42″ E, latitude: 48° 25′ 12″ N, elevation 490 m a.s.l.) is located in southern Germany, about 35 km northeast of Munich.
-The experimental area is about 0.5 ha and lies 490 m above sea level.
-The annual average precipitation is 750-800 mm per year, including 460-500 mm during the growing season (May-September).
-The annual average air temperature is 7.8 °C, with a seasonal average of 13.8 °C. At the site, pure and mixed stands of spruce and beech grow on Luvisol of loess over Tertiary sediments, which provide high nutrient and water supply (Göttlein et al. 2012; Pretzsch et al. 1998).
-From about 1 m soil depth, a relatively dense layer of sandy-silty loam almost completely prevents deeper root growth and thus water uptake (Häberle et al. 2012).
+The Kranzberg Forest (longitude: 11° 39′ 42″ E, latitude: 48° 25′ 12″ N, elevation 490 m above sea level) is located in southern Germany, approximately 35 km northeast of Munich.
+The experimental area is approximately 0.5 ha in size and is situated 490 m above sea level.
+The annual average precipitation is 750–800 mm, 460–500 mm during the growing season (May–September).
+The annual average air temperature is 7.8 °C, with a seasonal average of 13.8 °C. At the site, pure and mixed stands of spruce and beech grow on Luvisol loess over tertiary sediments, which provide a high nutrient and water supply (Göttlein et al. 2012; Pretzsch et al. 1998).
+From a soil depth of approximately 1 m, a relatively dense layer of sandy-silty loam almost completely prevents deeper root growth and thus water uptake (Häberle et al. 2012).

-The forest test plot is part of the long-term Bavarian yield research network (Bavarian State Ministry of Food, Agriculture and Forestry), accordingly stand structure and yield data are recorded tree-individually and spatially explicit (since 1992 permanent observation plot).
-Since 1998, several large-scale projects have been carried out on the forest test site.
+The forest experimental site is part of the long-term Bavarian yield research network (Bavarian State Ministry of Food, Agriculture and Forestry); accordingly, stand structure and Forest growth data are recorded individually and spatially (permanent observation site since 1992).
+Since 1998, several large projects have been carried out on the forest experimental site.

-In addition, a crane (45 m high, crane jib 50 m) has been located on the experimental plot since 2001, which allows direct access to the tree crowns for sampling and physiological measurements.
-The Kranzberger Forst test site is integrated into a worldwide canopy crane research network (International Canopy Crane Network, ICCA, Basset & Wright, 2003).
+In addition, a crane (45 m high, 50 m boom) has been located on the test site since 2001, allowing direct access to the treetop for sampling and physiological measurements.
+The Kranzberger Forst experimental site is integrated into a worldwide canopy crane research network (International Canopy Crane Network, ICCA, Basset & Wright, 2003).

-After a 5-year desiccation period from 2014 to 2018, the study plots were re-watered from mid-2019 to reveal possible recovery effects or irreversible damage in subsequent years 2019-2023 and to clarify their mechanisms (Kroof experiment - recovery).
+After a 5-year drought period from 2014 to 2018, the study plots were re-watered from mid-2019 to reveal possible recovery effects or irreversible damage in the subsequent years 2019-2024 and to clarify their mechanisms.

 KROOF research questions